usmanmusa1920/flask-unity/README.md

 ## Create flask project using flask_unity

-After the installation paste the following command on your termianl
+After the installation paste either (one) of the following command on your termianl

 ```sh
     flask_unity -p schoolsite